awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

 **Note**
 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are listed in [vpc\_ip\_resource\_limit\.go](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.10/pkg/awsutils/vpc_ip_resource_limit.go) on GitHub\.
 You might need to update your CNI version to use the latest supported instance types\.
 For more information, see [Updating the Amazon VPC CNI self\-managed add\-on](managing-vpc-cni.md#updating-vpc-cni-add-on)\.
    + **NodeImageIdSSMParam**: Pre\-populated with the Amazon EC2 Systems Manager parameter of the current recommended Amazon EKS optimized Windows Core AMI ID\.
 To use the full version of Windows, replace `Core` with `Full`\.
    + **NodeImageId**: \(Optional\) If you're using your own custom AMI \(instead of the Amazon EKS optimized AMI\), enter a node AMI ID for your AWS Region\.
-If you specify a value here, it overrides any values in the **NodeImageIdSSMParam** field\.
+If you specify a value for this field, it overrides any values in the **NodeImageIdSSMParam** field\.
    + **NodeVolumeSize**: Specify a root volume size for your nodes, in GiB\.
    + **KeyName**: Enter the name of an Amazon EC2 SSH key pair that you can use to connect using SSH into your nodes with after they launch\.
 If you don't already have an Amazon EC2 key pair, you can create one in the AWS Management Console\.
 For more information, see [Amazon EC2 key pairs](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) in the *Amazon EC2 User Guide for Windows Instances*\.
 **Note**
-If you don't provide a key pair here, the AWS CloudFormation stack creation fails\.
+If you don't provide a key pair here, the AWS CloudFormation stack fails to be created\.
    + **BootstrapArguments**: Specify any optional arguments to pass to the node bootstrap script, such as extra `kubelet` arguments using `-KubeletExtraArgs`\.
+**Note**
+You can configure Amazon EKS optimized Windows AMIs to use `containerd` as a runtime\.
+When using an AWS CloudFormation template to create Windows nodes, specify `-ContainerRuntime containerd` in a bootstrap argument to enable the `containerd` runtime\.
+For more information, see [Enable the `containerd` runtime bootstrap flag](eks-optimized-windows-ami.md#containerd-bootstrap-windows)\.
-   + **DisableIMDSv1**: Each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2 by default\.
-However, you can disable IMDSv1\.
-Select **true** if you don't want any nodes in the node group, or any pods scheduled on the nodes in the node group to use IMDSv1\.
+   + **DisableIMDSv1**: By default, each node supports the Instance Metadata Service Version 1 \(IMDSv1\) and IMDSv2\.
+You can disable IMDSv1\.
+To prevent future nodes and pods in the node group from using MDSv1, set **DisableIMDSv1** to **true**\.
 For more information about IMDS, see [Configuring the instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html)\.
    + **VpcId**: Select the ID for the [VPC](creating-a-vpc.md) that you created\.
    + **NodeSecurityGroups**: Select the security group that was created for your Linux node group when you created your [VPC](creating-a-vpc.md)\.
-If your Linux nodes have more than one security group attached to them, specify all of them here\.
+If your Linux nodes have more than one security group attached to them, specify all of them\.
 This for, for example, if the Linux node group was created with `eksctl`\.
    + **Subnets**: Choose the subnets that you created\.
-If you created your VPC using the steps described at [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.
+If you created your VPC using the steps in [Creating a VPC for your Amazon EKS cluster](creating-a-vpc.md), then specify only the private subnets within the VPC for your nodes to launch into\.
 **Important**
 If any of the subnets are public subnets, then they must have the automatic public IP address assignment setting enabled\.
 If the setting isn't enabled for the public subnet, then any nodes that you deploy to that public subnet won't be assigned a public IP address and won't be able to communicate with the cluster or other AWS services\.
 If the subnet was deployed before March 26, 2020 using either of the [Amazon EKS AWS CloudFormation VPC templates](creating-a-vpc.md), or by using `eksctl`, then automatic public IP address assignment is disabled for public subnets\.
 For information about how to enable public IP address assignment for a subnet, see [ Modifying the Public IPv4 Addressing Attribute for Your Subnet](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-ip-addressing.html#subnet-public-ip)\.
 If the node is deployed to a private subnet, then it's able to communicate with the cluster and other AWS services through a NAT gateway\.
 If the subnets don't have internet access, then make sure that you're aware of the considerations and extra steps in [Private clusters](private-clusters.md)\.
 If you're deploying the nodes in a 1\.18 or earlier cluster, make sure that the subnets you select are tagged with the cluster name\.
-Replace *my\-cluster* with the name of your cluster and then run the following command to see a list of the subnets currently tagged with your cluster name\.
+Replace *my\-cluster* with the name of your cluster\.
+Then, run the following command to see a list of the subnets currently tagged with your cluster name\.

        ```
        aws ec2 describe-subnets --filters Name=tag:kubernetes.io/cluster/my-cluster,Values=shared | grep SubnetId